gbdev/pandocs/src/Gameboy_Camera.md

 ### Capture process timings

 The next values are in sensor clocks.
-Multiply by 2 to get Game Boy cycles:
+Multiply by 2 to get Game Boy M-cycles:

 ```
     - Reset pulse.